El Gato (TV series)

-El Gato is an upcoming American superhero television series created by Eric Carrasco and based in the comic series El Gato Negro, created in 1993 by Richard Dominguez.
+El Gato is an upcoming American superhero television series created by Eric Carrasco and based on the comic series El Gato Negro, created in 1993 by Richard Dominguez.
 The show stars Diego Boneta as El Gato Negro, with Sarah Jones, Lorenza Izzo, Eric Lange, Angela Sarafyan, Alfonso Dosal and Adriana Barraza as supporting characters.

 The series is produced by MGM Television and is set to be distributed by Amazon Prime Video.